vinnizo/vinnizo/README.md

 ### Hi there, I'm Vinícius Araújo 👋

-Looking to be a Front-End developer, football lover, technology enthusiast
+Looking to be a Front-End developer!
+And as a good brazilian stereotype, i'm a football lover.
+Also a technology enthusiast.

 I'm currently learning **Bootstrap** and **JavaScript**